-Stir pectin into juice.
-Bring this mixture to a rolling boil (one that does not stop when stirred) over high heat, stirring constantly.
+Stir the pectin into the juice.
+Bring this mixture to a rolling boil (one that does not stop when stirred) over a high heat, stirring constantly.
 Quickly add sugar to juice mixture.
-Bing to a full rolling boil and boil 1 minute, stirring constantly.
-Remove from heat.
+Bring to a full, rolling boil and boil one minute, stirring constantly.
+Remove from the heat.
 Skim off any foam.
-Pour into hot, sterilized half-pint jars; leave 1⁄4-inch headspace.
-Cover with two-piece lids and process in boiling water bath according to Table 5.
+Pour into hot, sterilized half-pint jars, leaving 1⁄4 inch of head space.
+Cover with two-piece lids and process in boiling water-bath canner according to Table 5.

-Syrups Made with Juice
+Syrups Made With Juice

 4 cups juice

 4 cups sugar

-1/4 cup lemon juice (if desired)
+1⁄4 cup lemon juice (if desired)

-1/2 package or less powdered pectin (if desired)
+1⁄2 package or less powdered pectin (if desired)

 Mix juice, sugar, lemon juice and pectin.
-Bring to boil and boil 2 minutes.
-Remove from heat, skim off foam, and pour into half-pint or 1 pint canning jars to within 1⁄2-inch of top.
-Adjust lids and process in boiling water bath canner according to Table 5.
-Remove from canner and cool.
-Check lids, label, and store in cook, dry place.
+Bring to a boil and boil two minutes.
+Remove from the heat, skim off the foam and pour into 1⁄2-pint or 1-pint canning jars to within 1⁄2 inch of the top.
+Adjust the lids and process in a boiling water-bath canner according to Table 5.
+Remove from the canner and cool.
+Check lids, label and store in a cool, dry place.